 Some menus require a selection of a parameter / data.
 In this case the transmitter displays a pop up window.
 Press the according field to select the value.
-The pop window will be closed and the selection will be taken over.
+The pop-up window will be closed and the selection will be stored.